Discover Balearic Islands : Environment

 S'Albufera des Grau Nature Park located in the north-east of Menorca, this lagoon is home to a remarkable biodiversity of flora and fauna, including some 270 species of birds.
 Birdwatchers can take advantage of the park's birdwatching stations.

-UNESCO Biosphere Reserve : located to the north-east of Menorca, it protects remarkable wetlands, home to migratory birds.
+UNESCO Biosphere Reserve : located to the north-east of Menorca, this protects impressive wetlands, home to migratory birds.

-Ses Salines d'Ibiza et de Formentera Nature Park: a UNESCO World Heritage site, it protects remarkable terrestrial ecosystems, as well as rich marine biodiversity (associated with Posidonia meadows).
+Ses Salines d'Ibiza et de Formentera Nature Park: a UNESCO World Heritage site, it protects not only fascinating terrestrial ecosystems, but also rich marine biodiversity (associated with Posidonia meadows).

 An ambitious waste reduction policy